 In recent years the Holy Spirit has blown new life into the Church through the ‘Fresh Expressions’ movement.
 See www.freshexpressions.org.uk Some people feel called to be a deacon or priest in a way that pushes the boundaries of traditional church, pioneering new ways of engaging with contemporary culture.
 If so you want to explore pioneer ministry, go to www.freshexpressions.org.uk

 You can never be too young for God to call you!
 There are many people who can trace their earliest sense of calling to their childhood or teenage years.
-If you are between the ages of ? and ? visit the Call Waiting website www.callwaiting.org.uk or contact our Young Vocations Champion, Lydia Gaston, at email@example.com.
+If you are between the ages of 18 and 30 visit the Call Waiting website www.callwaiting.org.uk or contact our Young Vocations Champion, Lydia Gaston; click here to email.